mmartammarti/CovidInSpanishHospitals2020/README.md

 ## Processing data with Tableau

 __Tasks__: Successful data visualization.
-__Challenge__: Transforming our data to readable and appealing charts that help us underatand it better.
+__Challenge__: Transforming our data to readable and appealing charts that help us understand it better.
 __Learnings/Conclusions__: The tool has more possbilities than it can seem on first hand.
 From merging data sources and work on them all at the same time, to adding calculations and special treatments for every value.

 ## Conclusions

-This is a full picture of how the situation evolved during the first 2 months, in which the entire country was confined in quarantine.
+This is a full picture of how the situation evolved during only the first 2 months of quarantine, in which the entire country was confined.
 Each color shows a region's evolution in confirmed cases.
 The black line shows the total cases of death aggregating all the regions.
 Cases by every region and general deaths evolution.